Home bar

 Shaking is a technique used to mix ingredients that don’t naturally blend together, such as juices and spirits.

-To shake a cocktail, fill a shaker with ice, add your ingredients, and shake vigorously for about 10-15 seconds.
+To shake a cocktail, fill a cocktail shaker with ice, add your ingredients, and shake vigorously for about 10-15 seconds.

 Straining is the process of removing the ice and any small particles from the cocktail.
 Use a strainer to pour your cocktail into a glass, leaving the ice behind in the shaker.